leahneukirchen/snooze/README.md

   runs, even across reboots
 - randomized delays (some cron have that)
 - variable slack (no need for anacron)
+- ad-hoc usage possible, just run the program from command line

 Over runwhen:
 - less confusing usage (I hope)